Audi draws up plans for range of electric cars - sources

 Germany's three leading premium carmakers are all advancing on the electric market.

-Audi's arch-rival BMW has launched its "i" series of electric models, including a 34,950-euro (27,941.25 pounds)city car while Mercedes, whose parent Daimler (DAIGn.DE) owns a 4.3 percent stake in Tesla, started production in April of its B-Class electric compact.
+Audi's arch-rival BMW has launched its "i" series of electric models, including a 34,950-euro ($47,400) city car while Mercedes, whose parent Daimler owns a 4.3 percent stake in Tesla, started production in April of its B-Class electric compact.

 Tesla has devised innovations that cut the cost and raised the safety of battery packs.
 Its models also recharge more quickly than those of rivals, thanks to its connectors, software and efficient power management.